 While concluding, remove the loads one by one.
 Make sure that the generator works under light load for the next one hour.
 Also, make sure that you remove all loads 10 minutes before shutting off the generator.

 Now you understand that ignoring or delaying this test can damage or reduce the efficiency of your working devices.
-So, from now on, make sure that your generators, batteries, and other devices are working fine.
+So, make sure that your generators, batteries, and other devices are working fine from now on.
 If you need any help in this regard, we are here for you.
-Place your queries and you will get a prompt response.
+Place your queries, and you will get a prompt response.